I’m having trouble with the online ordering system

 What is the difference between a Regular Box and a Snack Box?

 - Regular boxes always have the basics: Potatoes, onions, carrots and apples, plus a variety of 4 or 5 other vegetables and fruit.

-- Snack boxes are just that – a large bag of apples, and a variety of other fruit and vegetables suitable for snacking as is.
+- Snack boxes are just that – typically a bag of apples, carrots, and a variety of other fruit and vegetables suitable for snacking as is.
 No cooking required.

 Where does the produce come from?